RedLegDev/vibe-coding-presentation/slides.md

 - Use Cases for Large Language Models (LLMs)
 - Leveraging LLMs for Product Management
 - Hands-on Demos and Workflows
-- Applying to InContext Solutions
+- Applying to Your Business

 </v-clicks>